srcfl/srcful-documentation/docs/simplified.md

 4. **Joining a community:** By connecting to Srcful, households become part of a larger community of like-minded individuals who are committed to sustainable energy practices.
 This community can provide support, advice, and inspiration to help households achieve their energy goals.

-In summary, connecting to Srcful can help households save money, support the environment, provide stability to the grid, and join a community of like-minded individuals.

 <div class="alert alert--primary" role="alert">
 Now, go discover the full scope of Srcful by delving into the nitty-gritty details in the rest of the documentation!